 - If you are hunting over a food source on an evening hunt, if possible, wait until the guide pulls up with their vehicle to scare the deer rather than getting down and spooking the deer off.

 - Be cognizant of your scent trail on the way into your stand, especially the last 50 yards.
-Several times, hunters have been just micro-seconds away from pulling the trigger and a buck will cross their foot trail and without hesitation, be gone forever.
+Several times, hunters have been just micro-seconds away from pulling the trigger, a buck will cross their foot trail and without hesitation, be gone forever.
 If plausible, make the buck walk into one of your shooting lanes before crossing your scent trail.

 Calling From Your Stand Location

 - Use your calls sparsely if at all.
-Check with your guide before hand to see what he recommends.
+Check with your guide beforehand to see what he recommends.
 Sometimes calling during the wrong time frame can send the deer in the opposite direction.
-Other times, such as early November, rattling and grunting can be highly affective if you are in the right location.
+Other times, such as early November, rattling and grunting can be highly effective if you are in the right location.

 - Another factor that needs to be considered when you call is the location of the deer and your wind direction.
 9 out of 10 times a mature buck will try and get downwind of the call, especially when you rattle.
 I would not advise calling to a buck that is downwind or can easily get downwind of your location because you are more than likely going to get busted.
 It’s not unusual to get a second chance at a buck in the same stand if he doesn’t know you’re there the first go around.

 - Rarely does a buck come charging into the call.
-Typically, they will take their time, carefully evaluating the area, taking a few steps, pausing for minutes at a time-listening and looking for the other deer.
+Typically, they will take their time, carefully evaluating the area, taking a few steps, pausing for minutes at a time – listening and looking for the other deer.
 It is at this time, when the hunter needs to be on edge, being as still as possible.
-As soon as you get done calling, get in a comfortable position with bow in hand.
+As soon as you get done calling, get in a comfortable position with your weapon in hand.

 - Do not call at smaller bucks or does to see how they react.
 It will only educate deer and potentially lead to unnecessarily getting busted by other deer in the area.

 - We use a combination of different treestands and blinds.
-We have lock ons, ladderstands, ground blinds, permanent blinds and soft shell elevated blinds.
-If you have a stand preference, please let us know ahead of time.
+We have lock-ons, ladderstands, ground blinds, permanent blinds and soft-shell elevated blinds.
+If you have a stand preference or walking limitations, please let us know ahead of time.

-- All of the stands should have a bow hook and pull up rope. (not a bad idea to bring an extra of each)
+- All of the stands should have a bow/gun hook and pull up rope.
+(It’s not a bad idea to bring an extra of each.)

 - Although sitting all day can be mentally challenging, it will increase your odds significantly at the opportunity at a trophy deer.
 Even though deer activity may be slow during the midday, it helps reduce scent from your boots going to and from the stand.
 Especially during the rut, hunting all day will increase your odds of success when bucks chase and cruise practically at any time of the day.
 The cooks will prepare a sack lunch for you if you choose to sit all day.

-- All of the treestands are marked with reflectors or orange marking tape.
+- All of the treestand locations are marked with reflectors or orange marking tape going in and out.

 - You will not be in the same treestand throughout the entire week.
-The guide will determine your stand location in accordance to wind direction, recent scouting, thermals, barometric pressure and other factors.
+Your guide will determine your stand location in regard to wind direction, recent scouting, thermals, barometric pressure and other factors.

 Recommendations For Gear & Clothing